I decided to do a mass film review — my own ad-hoc awards ceremony.

 Spotlight is a nail-biting newsroom drama about the small team of investigative journalists at The Boston Globe who, in 2001, first investigated and eventually published hundreds of stories about Catholic priests molesting young children, mostly boys from poor homes — and the church’s massive systematic coverup of these crimes.

-Their reportage, which won The Globe a Pulitzer in 2003 for Public Service, was the tip of the iceberg of what we now know to be a global and systemic tragedy.
+Their reportage, which won The Globe a Pulitzer in 2003 for Public Service, was the tip of the iceberg of what we now know to be a global scandal and cover-up.
 Spotlight is an ensemble film, so it’s hard to say who stands out.
 Mark Ruffalo painfully overacts as reporter Mike Rezendes, contrasting with the understated performances from Michael Keaton and Liev Schreiber.

 The people who think Amy Winehouse was a trashy, media-loving drunk need to watch the heartbreaking 2015 documentary Amy.
 With her Etta James voice, cocktail lounge swagger, and mile-high hair, Winehouse was a tortured soul hounded by lecherous tabloid publicity and toxic family members, namely her manipulative father.